• Menu

 Looking to fit in a quick visit to Butchart Gardens while in Vancouver but can’t quite find the time?
 Well, if you’re already in town, we might just be able to make it work after all.

 This incredible tour package from downtown Vancouver allows you to explore not only Butchart Gardens, but you can spend a few hours exploring Victoria’s Inner Harbour in one convenient day trip as well.
-There’s no need to pack up your stuff and book another hotel.

 You’ll jump on an air-conditioned shuttle to Tsawwassen Ferry Terminal to board the ferry from Vancouver to Victoria.
-This exciting 90-minute trip offers numerous opportunities to spot local wildlife, including whales, seals and eagles.

 Once you’re on the island, you’ll have a few hours to visit Butchart Gardens before heading into town to explore Victoria’s famous Inner Harbour.
 Here, you can explore the colonial architecture, grab a meal, or check out one of Victoria’s best museums at your own leisure before heading back on the ferry to Vancouver.

-This Butchart Gardens tour from Vancouver includes:
+Visit Butchart Gardens from Vancouver

 Looking for more tour options?
 Check out our article on the top Butchart Gardens tours from Vancouver.

-How to Get to Butchart Gardens
+How to Get to Butchart Gardens from City Centre

 Related: How to Get to Butchart Gardens from Vancouver: A Botanical Escape

-Butchart Gardens Visitor Tips
+Visit Enchanting Butchart Gardens

 Related: Top Victoria Sightseeing Tours

-Butchart Gardens Victoria FAQs
+Butchart Gardens Victoria FAQ

 Is Butchart Gardens wheelchair accessible?